-Forbidden Island is a solo or multiplayer co-op game in which the team of players work together to save explorers and recover relics from a sinking island.
-Think Indiana Jones meets Water World, throw in luck, strategy and you’re headed in the right ballpark.
+Forbidden Island is a solo or multiplayer co-op game in which a team of players work together to save explorers and recover relics from a sinking island.
+Think Indiana Jones meets Water World, throw in a bit of luck and strategy, and you’re headed to the right ballpark.

-This is a great game for those who are new to the co-op gaming genre and its portability and eye-catching design are surely why it’s so popular.
+This is a great game for those who are new to the co-op gaming genre.
+Its portability and eye-catching design make it very popular.

 First Impressions Count

-Sat on the shelf in my FLGS, Forbidden Island instantly jumped out, not only for its fantasy style cover design, and its foreboding title, but also, it’s in a metal tin!
+Sat on the shelf in my FLGS, Forbidden Island instantly jumped out.
+Not only for its fantasy-style cover design and its foreboding title but also its metal tin!
 No bent edges, no dog chewing, no drinks spilt on it, definitely a win for us.

-I will be honest, I had already heard of the game before I went in, however I was torn between a couple of games having gone in with the idea of spending less than £30 on a game I wanted to try co-op with (all our games are generally competitive).
+I will be honest, I had already heard of the game before I went in, however, I was torn between a couple of games.
+I had gone in with the idea of spending less than £30 on a game I wanted to try co-op with (all our games are generally competitive).

-What eventually led me to the purchase was the style of the game, it’s something I had never tried and seemed interesting.
+What eventually led me to the purchase was the style of the game. it’s something I had never tried and seemed interesting.
 C.B.
-Canga’s illustrations reminded me of Josh Kirby of Discworld fame as well as old RPG and adventuring puzzle games such as Myst.
+Canga’s illustrations reminded me of Josh Kirby of Discworld game, as well as old RPG and adventuring puzzle games such as Myst.

-Upon opening the tin you find a great insert, high quality cards and even some bonus minis of the relics in which you are hunting.
-All in all the game is well presented, and a flyer inside gives links to an app which allows you to play on your iPad and try out new island designs for a nominal fee.
-Now, that does bug me to be honest, as when I pay for a game I want all the content, if I have spent my money on the game I feel a copy of the app, with all the content, or at least a discounted copy would be a nice gesture.
+Upon opening the tin you find a great insert, high-quality cards and even some bonus minis of the relics you are hunting.
+The game is well presented, and a flyer inside gives links to an app that allows you to play on your iPad.
+New island designs can be purchased for a nominal fee.
+Now, that does bug me to be honest, as when I pay for a game I want all the content.
+If I have spent my money on the game I feel a copy of the app, with all the content, or at least a discounted copy would be a nice gesture.

-Overall, the aesthetic and quality of the game continues in the same vein as it does externally, internally.
+Overall, the aesthetic and quality of the game continue in the same vein as it does externally, internally.

-Anyway, the rule book is laid out step by step with colourful diagrams depicting key elements of the game play.
-The rules themselves are relatively simple; lay out the island as shown, draw ‘flood cards’ to begin the sinking of the island, represented by flipping tiles to their blue toned back image.
+Anyway, the rule book is laid out step by step with colourful diagrams depicting key elements of the gameplay.
+The rules themselves are relatively simple; lay out the island as shown, and draw ‘flood cards’ to begin the sinking of the island.
+This is represented by flipping tiles to their blue-toned back image.

 The player’s task is to collect four matching treasure cards and take them to the corresponding tile to claim the loot.
 Claim all four tiles and make it to the helipad and you win!
 There are many more elements to the game, but I don’t want to spoil the fun!